 His latest book of Chinese poetry, titled, shifeishi (poemnonpoem), was published in September, 2011, by Shanghai Literature and Art Publishing House.
-And his latest book of bilingual poetry, Self Translation, was published by Transit Lounge in August 2012.
+And his latest book of bilingual poetry, Self Translation (2012), and a novel, Diary of a Naked Official (2014), were both published by Transit Lounge.

 Ouyang Yu was nominated one of the Top 100 Most Influential Melbournians for the year 2011 as well as the Top 10 most influential writers of Chinese origin in the Chinese diaspora.

 In 2013, Ouyang was shortlisted for Translation Prize in the New South Wales Premier’s Literary Awards and he also won an Honour Prize (for complete works) inNaji Naaman's literary prizes 2013 (visit www.najinaaman.org for more info).

 In July 2014, The Fatal Shore he translated into Chinese won Book Award for Translation, awarded by the Australia-China Council.